 Potential clients can be divided into three groups: cold leads, warm leads, and hot leads.
 They differ depending on how much the lead has formed a need for a particular product.

-How does lead generation work?
-Lead generation flow consists only of two aspects.
+The standard lead generation flow consists only of two aspects.

 First is the source from which the stream of potential customers will come.
-It is important not to confuse this so-called traffic with the lead itself.
+It is essential to distinguish this so-called traffic from the lead itself.

-The second is the transformation of the existing traffic into a converter.
+The second is the transformation of the existing traffic into conversions.
 Most often, companies will use their official websites or create separate landing pages for this purpose.

 Customer engagement is the process of building long-term relationships between the brand and the customer.
 For example, almost any offer or business publication is crucial for attracting and engaging customers.
 And the fiercer the competition in a particular business area, the more innovative marketing plays a role in customer engagement.